What is pneumococcal pneumonia?

 Phlegmy cough

-Pneumococcal pneumonia can take you out of your daily routine for several weeks.1^ In severe cases, it can put you in the hospital.2 The average hospital stay is 14 days.3 Some people are at risk of developing more severe pneumonia or fatal complications.4
+Pneumococcal pneumonia can take you or your child out of your daily routine for several weeks.1,3^ In severe cases, it can even put the patient in the hospital.4,5 The average hospital stay is 14 days.5,6 Some are at risk of developing more severe pneumonia or fatal complications.5,6

-You may still feel the impact of the symptoms for days to months after onset of illness.1^
+For both adults and children, the impact of the symptoms may be felt for days to months after onset of the illness.1,7^

-Part of the lung becomes inflamed and fills up with mucus, causing difficulty in breathing.2,4,5
+Part of the lung becomes inflamed and fills up with mucus, causing difficulty in breathing.4,8